jimmay5469/jimmay5469.github.io/_includes/resume.md

 _April 2024 - Present_

 - Improved code quality and test coverage by teaching 5+ developers to use dependency injection and other methods to test code previously considered not testable
-- Coached 5-10 developers to do ongoing cleanup in a legacy codebase as part of new features work
+- Coached 5-10 developers to do ongoing cleanup in a legacy codebase as part of new feature work

 ### Engineering Manager
 #### Kanekto (Remote)